PHONE AND VIDEO COUNSELLING

 Policies for Video and Phone Counselling

-Payment for phone/video counselling must be made at least 24 hours before your appointment.
+Payment for phone/video counselling must be made at the time of your appointment..
 Please go to the Fees Page to access payment instructions.

 All standard cancellation fees and policies apply.